 The PGA TOUR, its players and tournaments support more than 3,000 charities.
 These local and national organizations work in a range of areas affecting the lives of millions in the communities where we live and play.

 The 2022 Memorial Tournament presented by Workday marked the inaugural year in which Stephen and Ayesha Curry's Oakland-based Eat.
 Learn.
 Play.
-Foundation was recognized by the Tournament as a charity beneficiary.
+Foundation became one of the Memorial’s collaborating charitable partners, joining Nicklaus Children’s Health Care Foundation and the Tournament’s more than 47-year relationship with Nationwide Children’s Hospital.

 Nicklaus Children's Health Care Foundation